TyRicard/CSC445Program/README.md

 `python3 main.py -dual < test_file.txt`

 Please note, the Primal-Dual Method was not set to the default because the Primal-Dual Method can have more complicated logic than the Auxiliary Problem.
+To show that this method works, use files that have either infeasible LPs or are initially infeasible.

 #### Implementation
 The major component of the implementation was the introduction of the file `DualMethod.py`, which includes the `DualMethod` class.
 Moreover, the `DualMethod` class inherits from the `SimplexMethod` class, but includes some additional fields and methods.
 The additional fields are the following: